tedmoore/tedmoore.github.io/content/works/eclipse.md

 ---

 {{< vimeo-float 122591231 60 right >}}
 _eclipse_ was commissioned by {{< el "Skewed Visions" "https://skewedvisions.org/" >}}, an experimental theater company in Minneapolis.
-The piece includes live audio processing using SuperCollider, as well as live visuals created with Processing.
+The piece includes live audio processing using {{< el "SuperCollider" "https://supercollider.github.io/" >}}, as well as live visuals created with Processing.
 The visuals are controlled by the audio of the performer, giving the freedom to improvise within the structure specified by the composer, but keeping the visual and musical elements intimately connected through gesture.

 {{< image-gallery "images/eclipse" >}}